10 Creative Ways to Pay Rent When You Don’t Have Any More Plasma to Sell

 - Technology: Begin with your overcrowded entertainment center, likely full of outdated music and movies.
 Consider selling these items to Decluttr.
 It’ll buy your old CDs, DVDs, Blu-rays, video games and even cell phones and tablets.
 Shipping is free, and Decluttr pays you within 24 hours of retrieval.

 - Books: Bookshelf collecting dust?
-We love books as much as the next person, but see if your treasures are worth anything by simply searching their ISBNs at Bookscouter.
-The platform searches dozens of buyback sites to see where you could get the most money.
+We love books as much as the next person, but see if your treasures are worth anything by simply searching for the book’s title on Amazon Trade-In.
+The site lets you exchange used books and electronics for Amazon gift cards.

 - Gift cards: While you’re digging out those stiff winter coats, check the pockets.
 You might come across a gift card or two in there.
 If you do, sell it for rent money through a gift-card exchange site like Raise.